 The utility for C–C bond formation from other activated C–H building blocks is also addressed in Figure 4.
 Enolate precursors (-carbonyl) can be used broadly to access 428 disconnections of DrugBank compounds, many of which are feasible due to the longstanding study of enolate chemistry.

-In this analysis, C–H bonds alpha to a heteroatom (N, O, S, etc.) are revealed to be the most promising of these activated C–H bond classes for accessing currently reported DrugBank compounds in one step, with 800 total disconnections accessible from commercially available compounds. *look at the most common synthon B class (alkyl acid I think) for alkylation and arylation and see if this chemistry has actually been developed?*
+In this analysis, C–H bonds alpha to a heteroatom (N, O, S, etc.) are revealed to be the most promising of these activated C–H bond classes for accessing currently reported DrugBank compounds in one step, with 800 total disconnections accessible from commercially available compounds.